Lennart05/toponym/README.md

 analyze toponym (= place name) distributions.
 It is intended as an interface to the [GeoNames](https://www.geonames.org/) data.
-A regular expression filters data and in a second step a map is created displaying locations which comply with it.
+A regular expression filters data and in a second step a map is created displaying all locations in the filtered data set.
 The functions make data and plots available for further analysis—either within R or in the working directory.
 Users can select regions within countries, provide coordinates to define regions, or specify a region within the package to restrict the data selection to that region or compare regions with the remainder of countries.

-If you would like to use `toponym 1.0.0`, head to [this](https://github.com/Lennart05/toponym/tree/toponym-GitHub) GitHub branch.
+If you would like to use `toponym 1.X.X`, head to [this](https://github.com/Lennart05/toponym/tree/toponym-GitHub) GitHub branch and follow the instructions.

 ## Installation